isahir0711/isahir0711/README.md

 <h3 align="center">A passionate backend developer from México</h3>

 # 💫 About Me:
-<p>I'm a proactive person who believes in the idea that if you can imagine something you can write a code to make it real, I have 2 years of experience so far, and I'm eager to continue expanding my knowledge, available to work under pressure and taking decisions in a short span of time I'm searching a job where I can learn from experienced people and have challenges to improve my ability to solve problems</p>
+<p>I'm a proactive person who believes in the idea that if you can imagine something you can write a code to make it real, I have 3 years of experience so far, and I'm eager to continue expanding my knowledge, available to work under pressure and taking decisions in a short span of time I'm searching a job where I can learn from experienced people and have challenges to improve my ability to solve problems</p>

 <p>I have been a web developer for 2 years now, i have experience in ASP.NET along with the micro ORM Dapper, as well as EntityFrameworkCore and i'm familiar with the repository pattern.
 I have been worked on a project called Avents than required consuming API's such as Stripe, for implementing a subscription service and Twilio and Sendgrid in order to send emails and SMS, i worked the backend with .NET and the frontend with Bootstrap</p>

-🔭 I’m currently working on Avents<br><br>🌱 I’m currently learning .NET & Angular<br><br>👨‍💻 All of my projects are available at https://portfolio-isahir0711.vercel.app/<br><br>💬 Ask me about DOTNET,SQL,Azure,Angular<br><br>📫 How to reach me isahirzavala@hotmail.comt
+🔭 I’m currently working on Apex Systems<br><br>🌱 I’m currently learning .NET & Angular<br><br>👨‍💻 All of my projects are available at https://isahirdev.vercel.app<br><br>💬 Ask me about DOTNET,SQL,Azure,Angular<br><br>📫 How to reach me isahirzavala@hotmail.comt

 ## 🌐 Socials: